thejcfactor/couchbase-python-readme/README.md

 Wheels are available on Windows for Python 3.7, 3.8 and 3.9.
 >**NOTE:** Python 3.9 wheel was released with v 3.1.2 of the SDK

+Best practice is to use a Python virtual environment such as venv or pyenv (checkout the [pyenv-win](https://github.com/pyenv-win/pyenv-win) project) to manage multiple versions of Python.

 If wanting to install from source, see the [Windows](#building-windows) building section for details.

 See [Windows](#install-windows) install section to install SDK.